DSIN-INSA-Strasbourg/Hermes-doc/content/3. Configuration/31. hermes/_index.md

 ### hermes.plugins.datasources {#hermes.plugins.datasources}

 Mandatory section on `hermes-server` to declare the datasource(s), and their settings.
-If set on `hermes-clients`, it will be silently ignored. <!-- TODO : add a link to plugins documentation -->
+If set on `hermes-clients`, it will be silently ignored.

 A same datasource plugin can bu used for several datasources, so for each datasource needed, you have to declare a subsection with your desired datasource name (that will be used in datamodel), containing two mandatories entries :

 - `type` (*string*) : the datasource plugin to use for this datasource.
-- `settings` (*subsection*) : the datasource plugin settings for this datasource according to the plugin's documentation. <!-- TODO : add a link to plugins documentation -->
+- `settings` (*subsection*) : the datasource plugin settings for this datasource according to the [plugin's documentation](../plugins/datasources).

 Example :